Skip to main content

 5. If you've made changes, run the build again.
 If it still doesn't work, open an issue that explains the problem.

 6. Use the agent keys to configure the agent's communication with Contrast.
-You'll need these keys:
+In most cases, you'll use this key:

 • Contrast URL: This URL, https://app.contrastsecurity.com/Contrast or the URL of your on-premises or private cloud instance.